light-curve/light-curve-dmdt/README.md

 Rust crate and executable to transform light curve into dm–dt space, the implementation is based on papers [Mahabal et al. 2011](https://ui.adsabs.harvard.edu/abs/2011BASI...39..387M), [Mahabal et al. 2017](https://arxiv.org/abs/1709.06257), [Soraisam et al. 2020](https://doi.org/10.3847/1538-4357/ab7b61).

+If you are looking for Python bindings for this package, please see <https://github.com/light-curve/light-curve-python>

 ## Executable

 The executable `dmdt` can be installed by running `cargo install light-curve-dmdt`.
 You need rust toolchain to be